ashlippert/Lab-1/Lab-1.md

    Additionally, we adjusted frequency and amplitude of the generated wave and observed changes on both the oscilloscope and DMM and recorded our findings.

+**Objective 2: Learn how to use GitHub for collaboration and to post your report**

+1. Create a GitHub account and verify email address.
+2. Add lab partners as collaborators for your lab report repository.

 ## Test Equipment:
 1. Fluke 87 V DMM
 2. Oscilloscope Tektronix TS2012